 Samara Williams is the the principal at Emerald Elementary.
 Currently in her 20th year in public education, Samara has experience as a middle school teacher, middle school librarian, elementary teacher, and elementary principal.
 She also is a proud BVSD parent.

 Kelly is a tireless, focused and generous asset to Boulder’s non-profit and academic community.
 The scope of projects and responsibilities she manages for local initiatives and charities lends to her innate ability to increase opportunities for our community.
 Currently, in addition to our Foundation, Kelly serves as Board Chair for PLAY Boulder Foundation, Boulder Parks and Recreation Advisory Board (PRAB), Chapter Council advisor to the Beta Mu Chapter of Kappa Kappa Gamma – and she’s a past awardee for the Boulder Chamber’s annual ‘Women Who Light Up the Community’ recognition event.
 She also can be found helping out in a variety of ways at Boulder High School where both of her kids attend.
 Kelly’s patience, perseverance and graceful abilities result in bettering the Boulder community overall.

 Impact on Education Staff

-Fran joined Impact on Education in July 2010 and is responsible for providing the leadership to enhance program excellence, broaden community involvement and advance initiatives through advocacy efforts.
-She is responsible for the financial health of the organization and for being a good steward of the legacy of the organization.
+Allison has nearly 20 years of experience leading nonprofits that improve communities.
+At Impact on Education, Allison is responsible for providing the leadership to enhance program excellence, broaden community involvement, and advance initiatives through advocacy efforts.
+She is responsible for the financial health of the organization and for being a solid steward of its legacy.

 Sharon Fullner – Business Manager